niels-joel/Solana-tokens-metadata/README.md

-# Bovencoindev
+# Bovencoin
-Bovencoin on devnet
+Bovencoin metadata and logo